a-l-mahdi/ShipQiblahCompass/README.md

 [See on YouTube](https://youtu.be/QEIn0vujR9M)

-Thanks to [artarya](https://github.com/artarya) for improve htm file.
+Thanks to [artarya](https://github.com/artarya) for develope index.v2.htm files.